How to Establish A Writing Routine—and make it stick

 Here are a few things I do to keep myself on task and committed to my deadlines.
 It isn’t one size fits all but these are some simple tips that you can adjust to create your success.

 1. First thing, I set myself a goal.
 My twenty plus years of 7 Habits teaching and training has me committed to goal setting and to the formula of X to Y by When.
 Check out my previous blog post about SMART goals.
 If you’re not in the habit of setting goals, start small and work your way up to the big things.
 For instance, if you’re an amateur writer like me, set a small goal of sitting at your writing station and writing for just 10 minutes every day.
 It could be anything—a shopping list, a book review, a thank you letter, a journal entry.
 Then when you’ve achieved that for a month, move on to a bigger goal.
 Celebrate your small victories.
 Making and achieving small goals makes it easier to make and achieve bigger victories because you have grown and strengthened your goal muscle.
+Set a goal so small that you can’t NOT achieve it.

 2. Find your peak and trough times of day for you.
 Your peak time is when you’re fresh and alert, it’s the time you can most easily tap into your flow.
 I know me, my peak time is early morning.
 I rise at 5:15, exercise for an hour, and then I get into the groove.
-For a week, track your energy level--there are apps for that, or simply note on your calendar your high and low times.
+For a week, track your energy level–there are apps for that, or simply note on your calendar your high and low times.
 You probably already instinctively know it.
-Use your peak time for writing--keep that commitment to yourself to write during your peak.
+Use your peak time for writing–keep that commitment to yourself to write during your peak.
+The trouble is that often we often don’t do the right tasks at the right time.
+We think questions of “when” are less important than questions of “what,” “how,” and “who.”
+So we squander our peak answering email, then try—often unsuccessfully—do our deep work during the afternoon.
+That’s a mistake.
+Research shows that time of day explains 20 percent of the variance on human performance on cognitive tasks.–Daniel Pink

 3. Write it in your planner and keep that time sacred.
 Adopt the mindset of “making time not finding time.”
 If your writing is important to you, you’ll make it a Big Rock.
 Stephen Covey popularized the idea of the Big Rocks object lesson of prioritization which requires us to decide what to add first.
 The object lesson is to have a jar, larger rocks that will fit into the jar, and gravel.
 If done right, it should all it into the jar.